 “Ava,” Louis says softly, “I’m trying to help you.
 You know that, right?
 I want to help you.”

 His voice is so sincere that I almost believe him.
 I almost think that maybe he does care.
 Maybe he’s not acting.

 And that’s probably the thing that hurts the most.
 The lying.
 The manipulation.
 Because God dammit that’s exactly what I want more than anything right now, and he knows it.

 “Really?”
 I whisper, and the words nearly get caught in my throat because no matter what I tell myself, I don’t want to play this game.
 I don’t want to pretend to be stupid and vulnerable and naïve.
 I don’t want to act like I’m falling for his every word.
 I don’t want to hear any more lies.

 But before he can finish, I press my lips against his and pull him closer, shutting my eyes and imagining for just two seconds that it’s real and I matter to him.
-That I’m more than just some easy slut.
+That someone finally cares about me.